APILASTRI/skimage-graph/README.md

 * Merging nodes is faster because lookup takes constant time.

 ### Further Imporovements
 * Number of nodes in the graph need not remain constant.
 Therefore `Graph.rows` need not be a static never changing list.
-It can be a dictionary mapping vertex number to Adjacency Dictionary
+It can be a dictionary mapping vertex number to Adjacency Dictionary.
+Rather than keeping empty nodes, this will allow quick deletion of them.
 * Node properties can be stored using a dictionary
 * Edge properties can be stored by using a dictionary to map `(i,j) -> value`
 * Each node will also contain a list of labels.
 If node `x` has label `1` and node `y` has label `2`.
 The new merged nodes label list will become `[1,2]`.